12 Free Things That You Must See In Amsterdam

 2 | Anne Frank Statue & Westerkerk

 The Westerkerk (Western Church) is Amsterdam’s largest purpose built protestant church, the Old Church and New Church were originally both Catholic.
-Our local guides tell you more about it during our Amsterdam History Tours.

 The Anne Frank house is actually located to the left of the Western Church and Anne Frank writes about the church bells in her diary.
 Fittingly a statue in her remembrance stands to the right side of the Wester Church.
 During our Amsterdam History Tour we’ll discuss both the story of Anne and the plight of all the jews in The Netherlands.